avajs/ava/docs/recipes/watch-mode.md

 By default AVA watches for changes to the test files, `package.json`, and any other `.js` files.
 It'll ignore files in [certain directories](https://github.com/novemberborn/ignore-by-default/blob/master/index.js) as provided by the [`ignore-by-default`] package.

 You can configure patterns for the source files in the [`ava` section of your `package.json`] file, using the `source` key.
-This is the recommended way, though you could also use the [`--source` CLI flag].

 You can specify patterns to match files in the folders that would otherwise be ignored, e.g. use `node_modules/some-dependency/*.js` to specify all `.js` files in `node_modules/some-dependency` as a source, even though normally all files in `node_modules` are ignored.
 Note that you need to specify an exact directory; `{bower_components,node_modules}/**/*.js` won't work.

 If your tests write to disk they may trigger the watcher to rerun your tests.
-If this occurs you will need to use the `--source` flag.
+Configure patterns for the source files to avoid this.

 ## Dependency tracking